alshedivat/al-folio/README.md

    [specific characters](https://github.com/jekyll/classifier-reborn/issues/194) you used in your posts.
 Also, the calculus for similar posts are made for every `post`, which means every page that uses `layout: post`, including the announcements.
 To change this behavior, simply add
    `related_posts: false` to the front matter of the page you don't want to display related posts on.
-7. **Q:** When trying to deploy, it's asking for github login credentials, which github disabled password authentication and it exits with an error.
-How to fix? <br>
-  **A:** Open .git/config file using your preferred editor.
-Change the `https` portion of the `url` variable to `ssh`.
-Try deploying again.

 ## Features